Rape and Sexual Assault

 Sexual Assault Referral Centres (SARCs)

-Sexual Assault Referral Centres (SARCs) offer medical, practical and emotional support to anyone who has been raped, sexually assaulted or abused.
-They have specially trained doctors, nurses and support workers to care for you.
-Help is available 24 hours a day.
-Visit the NHS website to find your nearest SARC.
+Sexual Assault Referral Centres (SARCs) are specialist NHS centres providing medical, practical and emotional support to anyone who has been raped, sexually assaulted or abused.
+They offer a range of services including crisis care, medical and forensic examinations and emergency contraception delivered by specially trained doctors, nurses and support workers.

 You can find out more about SARCs in this NHS video.